 If you've bought a new appliance recently, you'll need to know how to dispose of your old dishwasher.
 While some installers will simply take the old one away when they deliver the new one, you often have to get rid of your old dishwasher yourself.
-If you've been considering buying one of the best dishwashers for a while, the last thing on your mind will be getting rid of your existing appliance.
+If you've been considering buying one of the best dishwashers or even one of the best countertop dishwashers for a while, the last thing on your mind will be getting rid of your existing appliance.
 But, realistically, you can't just leave it hanging around in your home.

 So, how do you dispose of a dishwasher?
 Well, the garbage man won't take it away, and you can't simply dump it, so you need to consider your options.
 We've listed a few ideas here, many of which will save you money and could even be kind to the planet.
 After all, there are many materials in dishwashers - like plastics - which will not biodegrade, and could be harmful to the environment if you don't get rid of them properly.

 If you're looking at new appliances, we also have guides to the best freezers, the best French door refrigerators, the best front load washers, and many more.
 And if you're disposing of any large appliance, the tips below apply all the same.